We tend to follow people on X because we find them interesting and the content they share relevant and helpful.

 However, most accounts will attract global followers, in which case timings should reflect where your predominant market is based and who you want to attract.

-Although based in England, and with a global customer base, my predominant market is North America.
+While based in England, we serve a global customer base with our predominant market in North America.
 Within that, there's a three hour time difference between the east and west coasts.

-Twitter’s own research suggests maximum engagement comes from Tweets sent between noon and 10pm local time.
+Research Twitter did in the past (page no longer available) suggested maximum engagement came from posts sent between noon and 10pm local time.

 Others suggest different timings again.